Press "Enter" to skip to content

 Ranking at the time of review: 40/146

 As for his dev team, Pratt could count on another pool of talents: all those developers who had contributed their listings to Computer and Video Games.
 This allowed Beyond Software to move fast, but at the cost of a lack of cohesiveness.
-While Simon Goodwin, Beyond’s only in-house developer, coded SS Achilles on Atari, Paul Jay wrote Goodness Gracious for the Commodore 64, Pat Norris wrote Space Station Zebra for the ZX Spectrum and Ron Potkin wrote Up Periscope and Kriegspiel for the Dragon 32.
-Of these early developers, Potkin was probably the most promising.
+While Simon Goodwin, Beyond’s only in-house developer, coded SS Achilles on Atari, Paul Jay wrote Goodness Gracious for the Commodore 64, Pat Norris wrote Space Station Zebra for the ZX Spectrum and finally Ron Potkin wrote Up Periscope and Kriegspiel for the Dragon 32.

-In 1983, Potkin is probably one of the most experimented British developers.
+In 1983, Potkin was one of the most experimented British developers.
 He had a headstart by virtue of living in Texas at the onset of personal computing and acquired a TRS-80 as early as 1978.
-There, he published several games, either directly or through Softside, and by late 1980 he had 3 games to his name: Kriegspiel, Up Periscope and Warpath – all of them wargames, all of them TRS-80 and all of them two-player only, hence the reason for which I did not cover them thus far.
+There, he published several games through Softside, and by late 1980 he had 3 games to his name: Kriegspiel, Up Periscope and Warpath – all of them wargames, all of them TRS-80 and all of them two-player only, hence the reason for which I did not cover them thus far.

 Potkin returned to the United Kingdom in 1982, and with his reputation reset, he proceeded to republish Warpath as a didactic and episodic listing in Computer and Video Games.
 The code for Warpath spanned over 7 issues from January to July 1983, making it I believe the largest listing ever published by the magazine.